olistic/jotason/README.md

-jotason.js
+jotason
 ==========

-Jotason.js is a lightweight data-interchange language that extends JSON
+jotason is a lightweight language that adds syntactic sugar to JSON